rackerlabs/support-how-to/content/cloud-queues/index.md

 type: product
 created_date: '2016-01-17'
 created_by: Rackspace Support
-last_modified_date: '2016-01-17'
+last_modified_date: '2016-05-09'
-last_modified_by: Rackspace Support
+last_modified_by: Stephanie Fillmon
 permalink: /cloud-queues/
 product: Cloud Queues
 product_url: cloud-queues
 ---

-<p class="lead" markdown="1">Cloud Queues is an open-source messaging system, designed to help customers build and scale distributed applications in the cloud.
-The Cloud Queues API is built to be flexible, supporting a variety of messaging patterns like producer-consumer, poll based publisher-subscriber, and point-to-point.</p>
+Cloud Queues is an open-source messaging system, designed to help customers build and scale distributed applications in the cloud.
+The Cloud Queues API is built to be flexible, supporting a variety of messaging patterns like producer-consumer, poll based publisher-subscriber, and point-to-point.

 <hr />